 - Apply to the program by November 1 prior to the anticipated entrance into the professional nursing courses.
-Acceptance into the College does not guarantee acceptance into the professional nursing courses. - Complete NUR 201 with a minimum grade of C. - Must complete BIO 311/313 (or equivalent) with a C or better and MTH 120/130 with a C- or better. - · Submit a completed application for admission to the Nursing Program. - · Submit a completed physical form with the required immunizations and laboratory data. - Provide signed statement of physical and mental ability to provide safe nursing care to the public. - Provide satisfactory criminal background check, drug screen, and finger prints. - An Ishihana color blindness test is required of all students. - Complete and/or provide scores for National League for Nursing Pre-Admission Examination.
+Acceptance into the College does not guarantee acceptance into the professional nursing courses. - Complete NUR 201 with a minimum grade of C. - Must complete BIO 311/313 (or equivalent) with a C or better and MTH 130 with a C or better. - Submit a completed application for admission to the Nursing Program. - Submit a completed physical form with the required immunizations and laboratory data. - Provide signed statement of physical and mental ability to provide safe nursing care to the public. - Provide satisfactory criminal background check and drug screen. - An Ishihana color blindness test is required of all students. - Complete and/or provide scores for National League for Nursing Pre-Admission Examination.